Best Colleges & Universities in Nevada

 Graduation Rate: 29%

 Truckee Meadows has five hundred faculty members and serves around thirteen thousand students per semester.
-The school also prides itself on its excellent employment record and has several programs in place to help graduates find employment upon graduation.
+The school also prides itself on its excellent employment record and has several programs in place to help graduates find employment soon upon graduation.
 TMCC works with growing and established businesses in the Reno area to ensure that students who graduate from their technical schools have job opportunities waiting for them once they graduate.

 Thanks to its low student to teacher ratio, TMCC provides personalized education for students pursuing a variety of education plans and continues to help them after graduation in their chosen career field.